progelio/validator.js/README.md

 <input type="text" rules="required email" />
 ```

-If you want all rules to be applied to the field event if they are emtpy, then you can specify it in the config section:
+If you want all rules to be validated even if they are emtpy, then you can specify it in the config section:

 ```html
 <script>